goodest-goodlab/UM-CoV-Seq/README.md

 The initial pipeline comes from the Florida Coronavirus Genome Network (FL-CGNet) created at the University of Florida.

-This repository also contains the [ProblematicSites_SARS-CoV2](https://github.com/W-L/ProblematicSites_SARS-CoV2) repository as a submodule, as there are several consistent errors in SARS-CoV-2 alignments that identify sites that should be removed from subsequent analyses (see: [Masking strategies for SARS-CoV-2 alignments](https://virological.org/t/masking-strategies-for-sars-cov-2-alignments/480)).
+This repository also contains the [ProblematicSites_SARS-CoV2](https://github.com/W-L/ProblematicSites_SARS-CoV2) repository as a subtree, as there are several consistent errors in SARS-CoV-2 alignments that identify sites that should be removed from subsequent analyses (see: [Masking strategies for SARS-CoV-2 alignments](https://virological.org/t/masking-strategies-for-sars-cov-2-alignments/480)).

 ## Installing pipeline as a conda environment